 Chances are that if you found your way here, you are looking to step up and conquer the world with your very own custom gaming rig.
 Or maybe you're looking for better performance to thoroughly dominate the competition.
 Or, maybe you’re trying to figure out if building a gaming PC is right for you.

 Yet, it really doesn’t matter where you fall on this spectrum, because it’s never been easier to assemble your own computer.
 Investing in a custom gaming PC (built yourself, no less), is the start of a long-term relationship that will change as your needs and requirements change.
 Never before have there been so many cool options for configuring your rig and outfitting it with bling and personal custom touches.

-Yet, building a PC is not without risks to your pocketbook, patience, or physical well-being.
+Yet, building a PC is not without risks to your pocketbook or patience.
 Checking compatibility between components and hardware is critical—take your time in the selection process and during installation.
 PC component warranties vary so make sure you prepare to assemble your new PC safely—manufacturers all have guidelines and compatibility resources on their websites.